Featured image of post Selling Info - The Good, The Bad, and The Ugly (How To Actually Get...

 Tool Best for Strengths Limits Price

-Teachable Course creators User-friendly, customizable Limited marketing tools $39/month
+Teachable Course creators User-friendly, robust features Limited customization $39/month

-Kajabi All-in-one solution Comprehensive features Higher price point $149/month
+Kajabi All-in-one marketing Comprehensive tools for marketing Higher price point $149/month

-Thinkific Beginners Free tier available Less advanced features Free to $99/month
+Thinkific Beginners Free plan available Limited features on free plan Free - $99/month

-Podia Digital downloads Simple interface, no transaction fees Limited integrations $39/month
+Podia Digital downloads and courses Simple interface Fewer integrations $39/month

 What Good Looks Like in Numbers